borismus/keysocket/README.md

      Download and run [KeySocket.linux.py][dl-linux].
      Note that `gnome-settings-daemon` must be running for KeySocket to work.
-     It is installed by default on Gnome- and Unity-based systems, but may need to be installed and started separately on systems using other deskstop environments (KDE, XFCE, etc.).
+     It is installed by default on Gnome- and Unity-based systems, but may need to be installed and started separately on systems using other deskstop environments
+     (KDE, XFCE, etc.).
 The script also depends on [Autobahn](https://github.com/oberstet/Autobahn/),
      [PyGTK](http://pypi.python.org/pypi/PyGTK) and
      [dbus-python](https://pypi.python.org/pypi/dbus-python/).

+   * **Linux Alternate**
+     Download and run [keyserver.bz2][dl-linux-alt].

+     Note that this has no gui and requires that you know something of how X maps media keys.

 # Building